ang-jason/Loan-Calculator/Readme.md

 ## Under the hood
 InterestRateMarket class was created with future flexible of market conventions.
-Some financial institution may differ from market convention.
+Some financial institutions may differ from the market convention.

 *E.g if the interest rate is 1.39% pa.
 The monthly rate will be 1.39%/12(months).*